rupnikj/nodeimu/README.md

 # nodeimu

 Nodejs bindings for accessing IMU data using RTIMULib2.
+The addon uses nodejs/nan.

 ## Install